 Building code requirements vary widely from city to city, so there are no hard and fast rules.
 Our standard greenhouses are designed for horticultural use, not living space.
 As such, they sometimes do not meet all living space code standards that might be required when attaching to a house.

-This 7ft wide Deluxe lean-to greenhouse is built against a stone wall rather than a house wall.
+Right, this 8′ wide Deluxe lean-to greenhouse is built against a stone wall rather than a house wall.
 The masonry wall provides solar mass, helping take advantage of the sun’s energy.